mgblackwater/stevekinney.net/content/courses/testing/continuous-integration.md

       cache: 'npm'
   ```

+This step:

-  - Sets up the specified Node.js version.
+  - sets up the specified Node version, and
-  - Caches `npm` dependencies to speed up the workflow.
+  - caches `npm` dependencies to speed up the workflow.

-- **Install Dependencies**
+#### Install Your Dependencies

   ```yaml
   - name: Install dependencies
     run: npm install
   ```

-  - Installs project dependencies defined in `package.json`.
+Nothing particularly special to see here.
+This installs project dependencies defined in `package.json`.

-- **Run Tests**
+#### Run the Tests

   ```yaml
   - name: Run tests
     run: npm test
   ```

-  - Executes the test script defined in your `package.json`.
+This executes the test script defined in your `package.json`.

 ### Commit and Push the Workflow File